RULES OF CONDUCT FOR COACHES, PLAYERS, PARENTS AND SPECTATORS

 All Rules for game day, both regular season and during any tournament, are to be followed.
 These rules include the General Conduct set forth above.
 Additionally, all players on the team who are able to participate and play in a game, must play one-half of the game.
 If this rule is not followed by coaches, the game will be a forfeiture.

 During any game scheduled by PASA, the referees monitoring the event have the authority to control the actions of all Participants.
-The referees may impose warnings or eject any Participant for their actions deemed to be detrimental to maintaining order in the game.
+The referees may impose warnings (yellow card) or eject (red card) any Participant for their actions deemed to be detrimental to maintaining order in the game.
 In doing so, all referees will govern by the rules of OSYSA and PASA.
 Any combative behavior to a referee by a Participant as a result of a warning or ejection may result in additional discipline being imposed by the PASA Board.

 If two warnings are given to any Participant, it will result in an automatic ejection of that Participant.